Michael Freedman

 Executive Director, GW Global Media Institute

-Michael Freedman is a 30-year, award winning broadcast journalist, network executive, university administrator and teacher.
-He has served as general manager of CBS Radio Network News, managing editor for the broadcast division of United Press International, leadership press secretary to U.S. House Majority Whip David E. Bonior (D-Mich.), and most recently as vice president for Communications at The George Washington University.
+Michael Freedman is a 30-year, award winning broadcast journalist, network executive, university administrator and professor.
+He has served as general manager of CBS Radio Network News, managing editor for the broadcast division of United Press International, leadership press secretary to U.S. House Majority Whip David E. Bonior (D-Mich.), and vice president for Communications at The George Washington University.

-In 2009, after eight years as VP/Communications at GW, Freedman was named a professor of Media and Public Affairs and founding executive director of The George Washington University Global Media Institute which provides cultural and public affairs content for student, professional and general audiences, as well as context to the media's evolving roles and responsibilities in our society.
-The institute produces the highly acclaimed Kalb Report public television series moderated by Marvin Kalb, as well as the nationally syndicated weekly radio programs American Jazz, Beyond Category, and From the Nation’s Capital for Sirius-XM Satellite Radio.
+In 2009, after eight years as VP/Communications at GW, Freedman was named a professor of Media and Public Affairs and founding executive director of The George Washington University Global Media Institute which engages in research on the transformation of journalsim in the 21st Century, and provides cultural and public affairs content for student, professional and general audiences, as well as context to the media's evolving roles and responsibilities in our society.
+The institute produces the highly acclaimed Kalb Report public television series moderated by Marvin Kalb, as well as the weekly network radio programs This Just In!, and GW Presents American Jazz.
+The institute is also the administrative home to the POLITICO-George Washington University Battleground Poll.

 As a vice president at GW, Freedman was responsible for all University media activities, online and print publications, advertising, graphic design, University events, and crisis communications.
 He also served as the administrator for Lisner Auditorium and GW's Media and Public Affairs Building.
 In 2002, Freedman negotiated and executed the unprecedented partnership with CNN resulting in more than 775 live telecasts produced on the GW campus.

 Freedman and his teams have received more than 85 journalistic honors including 14 RTNDA Edward R. Murrow Awards.
-In 2003 he was honored with the RTNDA Peter Hackes Memorial Award for career contributions to broadcast journalism in Washington, D.C.
+In 2009 the Global Media Institute earned a Gold World Medal in the New York Festivals International Radio Awards competition for its centennial tribute to Edward R. Murrow.
+In 2003 Freedman was honored with the RTNDA Peter Hackes Memorial Award for career contributions to broadcast journalism in Washington, D.C.
 Freedman is co-author of “The Broadcast Voice Handbook” and a contributing author to “Broadcasting Through Crisis,” “Responsible Journalism” and “The Encyclopedia of Journalism.”
 In addition, he has served as moderator for Smithsonian Associates seminars with Walter Cronkite, Richard C. Hottelet, and Hall of Fame baseball broadcaster Ernie Harwell.

 Freedman serves on the board of directors of The Duke Ellington School of the Arts, the RTNDA Washington, D.C.
 Chapter, and The Radio History Society, and is a member of The Newseum Education Advisory Team.